Chart Color Schemes

 Norman Park's population is younger than the national pattern

-Norman Park's median age is 35 years, nearly matching Greater Brisbane's average of 36, but somewhat younger than Australia's 38 years.
-Compared to Greater Brisbane, Norman Park has a higher proportion of residents aged 45-54 (14.7%) but fewer residents aged 75-84 (2.9%).
-According to the 2021 Census, the population aged 15-24 grew from 13.4% to 14.2%, while the population aged 5-14 declined from 13.0% to 12.2%.
-By 2041, significant demographic changes are forecast for Norman Park.
-The 45-54 age group is projected to grow by 16%, adding 169 residents to reach a total of 1,248.
-Conversely, population declines are projected for the 0-4 and 5-14 age groups.
+At 35 years, Norman Park's median age is nearly matching Greater Brisbane's average of 36.
+This figure is somewhat younger than Australia's median age of 38 years.
+Compared to Greater Brisbane, Norman Park has a higher concentration of residents aged 45-54 (14.7%) but fewer residents aged 75-84 (2.9%).
+According to the 2021 Census, the population aged 15-24 has grown from 13.4% to 14.2%.
+Conversely, the population aged 5-14 has declined from 13.0% to 12.2%.
+Population forecasts for 2041 indicate substantial demographic changes in Norman Park.
+The strongest projected growth is in the 45-54 age group, with an increase of 16%, adding 168 residents to reach a total of 1,248.
+In contrast, population declines are projected for the 0-4 and 5-14 age groups.